Ummah Party: February 2022 crackdown

-In 10 February 2022 at 9:15 AM, a cadre of Ummah Party branch of the Bengkulu province was captured by Densus 88 for allegations of terrorism.
-It was found that he declared allegiance to Jemaah Islamiyah (JI) since 1999 and was a direct disciple of Abu Bakar Ba'asyir and Abdullah Sungkar back in 1993.
+In 10 February 2022 at 9:15 AM, an Ummah Party cadre of the Bengkulu province branch was arrested by Densus 88 for allegations of terrorism.
+It was found that he had declared allegiance to Jemaah Islamiyah (JI) since 1999 and was a direct disciple of Abu Bakar Ba'asyir and Abdullah Sungkar in 1993.
 Spokesman for Ummah Party, Mustofa Nahrawardaya proposed the government to evaluate the working procedures of Densus 88 in order to not become a terror among the public.
-Ummah Party also gives legal assistance for its captured member and stated that the party will never deactivate his member status.
-The captured member was member of Indonesian Ulema Council Bengkulu branch.
+Ummah Party also gave legal assistance to its arrested member and stated that the party will never deactivate his membership status.
+The captured member was member of the Bengkulu branch of the Indonesian Ulema Council.
 He was captured along with another member of the council.
-The capture further added the list of uncovered of JI agents which spread to legal political party and state-sponsored religious agency.
-While the party defending its captured member, the capture was praised by the National Mandate Party, Nasdem, and Indonesian Solidarity Party.
-The unusual move of Ummah Party also attract attention of social activist Islah Bahrawi.
-He further accused that the Ummah Party is a terror organization disguised as a political party or a front organization housing terrorist activity, citing a JI issued work in which in the work become the reference for JI agents.
-The work stated that to succeed their "long-term struggle strategy" they must implant their agents and cadres to sit in strategic positions in government, political and religious organizations, and businesses in hope facilitating the establishment of Islamic state in Indonesia.
+The capture further added the list of uncovered JI agents which spread to legal political party and state-sponsored religious agency.
+While the party defended its arrested member, the arrest was praised by the National Mandate Party, Nasdem, and the Indonesian Solidarity Party.
+The unusual move of the Ummah Party also attracted attention of social activist Islah Bahrawi.
+He further accused that the Ummah Party is a terror organization disguised as a political party or a front organization housing terrorist activity, citing a JI issued work, stating that to succeed their "long-term struggle strategy" they must implant their agents and cadres to sit in strategic positions in government, political and religious organizations, and businesses in hope facilitating the establishment of Islamic state in Indonesia.

+Merger of Indonesian People's Da'wah Party

+On 16 March 2025, during the 4th anniversary of Ummah Party, Indonesian People's Da'wah Party (PDRI) through its founder Farid Okbah officially announced merger with the former party.
+He previously considered this plan on 9 December 2024 during the Nationality and Ummah Discussion, which was attended by several Islamist political parties.